 Audit Fees.
-The aggregate fees billed by Deloitte for professional services associated with the annual audit of our consolidated financial statements, the reviews of our quarterly condensed consolidated financial statements and the issuance of consents and comfort letters in connection with registration statement filings with the SEC for the years ended December 31, 2019 and 2018 totaled \$1,150,000 and \$1,136,000, respectively.
+The aggregate fees billed by Deloitte for professional services associated with the annual audit of our consolidated financial statements, the reviews of our quarterly condensed consolidated financial statements and the issuance of consents and comfort letters in connection with registration statement filings with the SEC for the years ended December 31, 2020 and 2019 totaled \$1,100,000 and \$1,150,000, respectively.

 Audit-Related Fees.
 The audit-related fees by Deloitte consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-No such services were incurred in 2019 or 2018.
+No such services were incurred in 2020 or 2019.

 Tax Fees.
 The tax fees consist of fees for tax compliance, tax advice and tax planning.
-No such services were incurred in 2019 or 2018.
+No such services were incurred in 2020 or 2019.

 All Other Fees.
 All other fees include any fees billed that are not audit, audit-related or tax fees.
-No such services were incurred in 2019 or 2018.
+No such services were incurred in 2020 or 2019.

 Before an independent registered public accounting firm is engaged by the Company to render audit or non-audit services, our audit committee must review the terms of the proposed engagement and pre-approve the engagement.
 The audit committee may delegate authority to one or more of the members of the audit committee to provide these pre-approvals for audit or non-audit services, provided that the person or persons to whom authority is delegated must report the pre-approvals to the full audit committee at its next scheduled meeting.
 Audit committee pre-approval of non-audit services (other than review and attest services) are not required if those services fall within available exceptions established by the SEC.
-The audit committee pre-approved all audit, audit-related, tax and other services provided by Deloitte for the fiscal years 2019 and 2018 and the estimated costs of those services.
+The audit committee pre-approved all audit, audit-related, tax and other services provided by Deloitte for the fiscal years 2020 and 2019 and the estimated costs of those services.
 Actual amounts billed, to the extent in excess of the estimated amounts, were periodically reviewed and approved by the audit committee.

-The affirmative vote of a majority of the shares present or represented at the annual meeting and entitled to vote is required for the approval of the auditor ratification proposal.
-The Company is not required to submit the selection of the independent registered public accounting firm to the stockholders for approval, but is doing so as a matter of good corporate governance.
+1110 diffillidative vote or a majority or the bild res present or r cpresen ica at ai c difficult firect ung una cindica to ve ne is req unica for the approvar or tire auditor ratification proposal.
+The Company is not required to submit the selection of the - independ ent registered public accounting firm to the stockholders for approval, but is doing so as a matter of good corporate governance.
 If the stockholders reject the selection, the Board will reconsider its selection.